Gilmore Guys: History

 Porter and Adejuyigbe both grew up in Texas and moved to Los Angeles.
 Though they had previously met and corresponded (primarily through mutual friends, attendance at live screenings, and UCB shows), they were not close friends and episode 1 of their podcast was the first time they had recorded content together.
 Porter worked as a freelance editor, and had gained some attention online for his "Sorkinisms" YouTube video, while Adejuyigbe worked as a digital producer and had established a strong following on Vine.

 Gilmore Guys began as an independent venture, relying on self-production, self-promotion and word of mouth, but soon gained a following.
 In June 2015, the guys were invited to take part in the ATX Television Festival in Austin, Texas.
 They performed two live shows, and worked the red carpet for the Gilmore Girls panel, interviewing cast members as they arrived.
 The guys continued performing live shows, visiting Los Angeles, New York City, Philadelphia, Washington D.C., San Francisco, Seattle, Portland, Chicago, Minneapolis, Boston, Toronto, Dallas, Austin, Boulder, and Nashville over the course of the series.
 The live shows also contained humorous musical numbers, and audience Q&A.

 In August 2015, Gilmore Guys was picked up by the HeadGum podcast network and gained corporate sponsorship.
 On October 19, 2015, they released an "Emergency Podcast" after news broke on TVLine that Netflix planned to revive the series for four 90-minute episodes.
 Porter and Adejuyigbe appeared in several different media to discuss the ramifications of the announcement, including an article written for The Guardian by Adejuyigbe, and an interview segment on NPR.
 Commenting on how this changed the dynamic of the podcast, Porter joked, "We've transitioned to the living".
-The Guys finished their coverage of the original seven seasons just before the revival was released, allowing then to comment on Gilmore Girls: A Year in the Life when it was brand new and without any gaps in their weekly installments.
+The Guys finished their coverage of the original seven seasons just before the revival was released, allowing them to comment on Gilmore Girls: A Year in the Life when it was brand new and without any gaps in their weekly installments.